The Meaning of BC and AD

 It is commonly thought that B.C. stands for “before Christ” and A.D. stands for “after death.”
 This is only half correct.
 B.C. does stand for “before Christ.”
 A.D. actually stands for the Latin phrase anno domini, which means “in the year of our Lord.”

 Many different calendars have been used since man began tracking time.
 Most start with some epoch event or person.
 The use of BC and AD for numbering calendar years was invented by Dionysius Exiguus in 525 AD.

-Dionysius named the years relating to his cycle, BC meaning Before Christ, which starts with year 1 and AD meaning Anno Domini, the year of Our Lord referring to the year of Christ’s birth.
+Dionysius named the years relating to his cycle, BC meaning Before Christ, which starts with year 1, and AD meaning Anno Domini, the year of Our Lord referring to the year of Christ’s birth.
 This is also a year 1.
 There is no year 0.
-(That’s the reason purists insists the 21st century began January 1, 2001.
-For example, the first year began in 1 AD and ended the beginning of 2 AD.
+(That’s the reason purists insist the 21st century began on January 1, 2001.
+For example, the first year began in 1 AD and ended at the beginning of 2 AD.
 So the first year of the 21st century begins in 2001 AD and ends with the beginning of 2002 AD).
 It took about 400 years for the dating system devised by Dionysius to reach common usage.

 The purpose of the B.C./A.D. dating system was to make the birth of Jesus Christ the dividing point of world history.
 However, when the B.C./A.D. system was being calculated, they actually made a mistake in pinpointing the year of Jesus’ birth.
 Scholars later discovered that Jesus was actually born around 6—4 B.C., not A.D.
 1.

 The people and events that you read about in the Old Testament lived in the following approximate dates:

 |2100 B.C.||Abraham was called by God (approximately 2100 years before the birth of Christ)|

 |1445 B.C.||Ten Commandments given to Moses|